SubNato/Compair/README.md

 Fix the wishlist crashing issue. ✔️

+Fix add to cart from wishlist. ✔️

+Fix the 'In Cart!' button when the product is already in the cart so that they cannot add it more than once to cart. ✔️

+Click the category tab and when they do, it switches to the category.

+Put in safety measures, so that they can't spam stuff.

 Add a different checkout system for users like PayAveta etc.

 Admin features for Allowing someone to be a business or not.